 Rob Rowe: We sourced just the right gray tank, created a space for it, under a sub-floor just big enough for feet, then set the compact Thetford cassette toilet on the remaining shelf above.
 It all tucks in together just right, while using the smallest possible footprint in the corner of the camper.

-Is the Mini Max made for short-bed trucks only?
+Is the Level series made for short-bed trucks only?

 What is the dry weight of the camper?